shivajid/hwx-isilon/README.md

 ### Step 1

 Download the simulator and follow the install guide for Simulator to set it up.
-This sets up the isilon with System zone.
+This sets up the isilon with "System" zone.
+Later on we will create a custom zone which we will attach HDP.

 Please read and follow the instructions to setup the simulator.
 It is important that you follow the instructions to the dot to create the networking correctly.